Carajicomedia: The parody

-After enduring La Zamorana and María’s attempts to revive his prick through masturbation and acknowledging that whores now inspire him with fear, Fajardo looks at his still-exposed genitals and has a second vision of some thirty-five additional whores, who belong to the Orders of the Moon and Venus.
-Between these two hallucinations, he instructs his prick on how it should conduct itself with whores and comments on how impotence affects everyone in old age.
-Towards the end, Fajardo stumbles onto a battle between armies of personified cunts and pricks.
+After enduring La Zamorana and María’s attempts to revive his penis through masturbation and acknowledging that whores now inspire him with fear, Fajardo looks at his still-exposed genitals and has a second vision of some thirty-five additional whores, who belong to the Orders of the Moon and Venus.
+Between these two hallucinations, he instructs his penis on how it should conduct itself with whores and comments on how impotence affects everyone in old age.

+Towards the end, Fajardo stumbles onto a battle between armies of personified cunts and penises.
 María de Vellasco advises him to ignore the clash, because one of its leaders is a prominent cuckold, and it is too dangerous to speak about him.
 Fajardo takes her advice and ruminates instead on the nature and effect of lust on men.
 He concludes by saying that even the “knowledge” imparted by his guide is insufficient to undo the enmity of Luxuria.
 Fray Bugeo then reassumes the role of narrator to utter a mock apology for his work’s obscene nature and comment on the pervasiveness of lust in the world.

 Altogether, the first poem dedicates 37 of its 92 stanzas to describing his visions of naked prostitutes, whose stories are often amplified by prose glosses that parody those in Las Trezientas.
 In contrast, the much shorter second poem (stanzas 93-117), which is probably by a different anonymous author although it is attributed to Fray Juan de Hempudia, does not allude to any specific whores.
 Instead, it is based on El Laberinto’s account of the tragic death of one of the great heroes of the Reconquest, Enrique Pérez de Guzmán, second Count of Niebla, who drowned during a sea-assault on the castle of Gibraltar with eight of his men.
-Carajicomedia turns this siege into a mock-attack of a horde of personified pricks led by Diego Fajardo on a whorehouse defended by a bevy of cunts.
+Carajicomedia turns this siege into a mock-attack of a horde of personified penises led by Diego Fajardo on a whorehouse defended by a bevy of cunts.
 The attack ends when his army of pricks is “drowned” by (i.e. “in”) the cunts.